-Apraxia Kids is seeking submissions for presentations for our 2022 National Conference, on July 7-9, 2022, that address a full range of issues.
-Presentations should ideally include “how to” and “hands on” strategies with evidence-based support.
-Apraxia Kids encourages collaboration between speakers (including parents) in the development of presentations (i.e. co-presenters or small panels [2-4 people]).
-We are inviting students and researchers to submit proposals for posters presenting results of current research projects.
+Apraxia Kids is seeking submissions for presentations for our 2023 National Conference, on July 6-8, 2023, that address a full range of issues.
+Presentations should ideally include “how to”, “hands on”, and practical strategies with evidence-based support and include information about working with diverse languages and cultures.
+Apraxia Kids encourages collaboration between speakers (including parents and interdisciplinary) in the development of presentations (i.e. co-presenters or small panels [2-4 people]).
 Please carefully consider what type of session might work best for your proposal.
+Formats for sessions will be either a lecture with up to 3 total presenters, or a panel discussion which has more than 3 presenters and/or contains audience discussions such as looking at case studies or problem solving around an issue.
+We are also inviting students and researchers to submit proposals for posters presenting results of current research projects.

-Because of the uncertainty of the long term effects of COVID 19, the 2022 Apraxia Kids National Conference is being planned as an in-person event with the option to watch some select sessions as recordings which will be available until the end of July.
+Because of the previous success of, and the demand for, continued virtual offerings, the 2023 Apraxia Kids National Conference is being planned as an in-person event with the option to watch some select sessions as recordings which will be available until the end of July 2023.
 Presenters will be asked to choose an option:

 Key Presenter Dates: